DJSeb/kernel-shark-sebanek-gh-mirror/README.md

     - Unknown probability of success (very high)
     - Ultimately chosen due to KernelShark's insufficient API for creating new entries.

+*Demonstration:*
+- [ ] Create example trace files for demonstration
+  - [ ] Write a program that will do something with the kernel stack to see it with Stacklook.
+  - [ ] Create a trace file without kernel stack entries to show off inacting Stacklook.
+  - [ ] Create/get a trace file to show off NUMA topology views
+    - \[NOTE\] This might be just a matter of implementation of said feature and previous trace files might be reused.

-General SW goal:
+*General SW goal:*

-- [ ] Debug the plugin even more, stabilise performance where necessary
+- [x] Debug the plugins even more, stabilise performance where necessary
+- [ ] Debug created extensions for KernelShark
+  - [x] Record kstack
+  - [x] Get PID color
+  - [x] Preview labels changeable
+  - [x] Mouse hover plot objects
+  - [x] Couplebreak
+  - [ ] NUMA Topology Views
-- [ ] Revise README and other non-code parts of repository to reflect project extensions
+- [x] Revise README and other non-code parts of repository to reflect project extensions
-- [ ] _("Optional")_ Create proper design document \* Would be quite good to include in technical documentation
+- [ ] _("Optional")_ Create proper design documents
+  - Would be quite good to include in technical documentation

-Non-software goal - write survey paper:
+*Non-software goal - write survey paper:*
 - [ ] Survey paper
   - [ ] Stack tracing (in Linux)
     - Mostly basics, some more info about KernelShark's stack tracer